 Pertain to Big Data Apply Pareto Analysis

-Conventional Pareto chart would focus on thousands, even hundreds, of data points, with the onset of big data technologies, there are now believable claims made to looking into millions or even billions events.
+A conventional Pareto chart would focus on thousands, even hundreds, of data points.
+With the onset of big data technologies, there are now believable claims made to look into millions or even billions of events.
 This size highlights benchmarks that would otherwise be overlooked in smaller samples.

 Real-Time Pareto Chart Visualization

-In particular, one DevOps team that I consulted with was able to implement live Pareto charts of system errors which allowed them to address issues as clusters often referred to as 'emerging clusters' within minutes, instead of relying on end-of-day report waiting.
+In particular, one DevOps team that I consulted with was able to implement live Pareto charts of system errors, which allowed them to address issues as clusters, often referred to as 'emerging clusters,' within minutes, instead of relying on an end-of-day report.

 AI-Enhanced Pareto Analyses